JAWS HTML Support

 html No test Root element None expected No special commands

-i i test Alternate voice Element content No special commands No semantics conveyed
+i i test Alternate voice No special commands No semantics conveyed

 iframe